fchavonet/holbertonschool-web-development/html_advanced/README.md

 I aimed to exceed expectations by duplicating the basic HTML file I've created (`index.html` -> `wireframe.html`) and adding a CSS file independently of the base project to replicate the wireframe above.
 So you can verify the accuracy of my work [here](https://fchavonet.github.io/holbertonschool-web-development/html_advanced/wireframe.html).

+Please note that the site is not responsive, so for the best experience and a more accurate comparison with the reference image, I recommend viewing it on a computer.
+The layout may not display correctly on mobile devices, but responsiveness was not the focus of this exercise.

 ## 🎓 <span id="objectives">Objectives</span>

 At the end of this project, I had to be able to explain to anyone, **without the help of Google** :